eternal3ncore/Skyrim-Universal-Playable-Creatures/README.md

 ## v0.1.6 race-catalog update

-`Skyrim.json` is rebuilt from the supplied full Skyrim/Dawnguard/Dragonborn RACE export instead of the older 64-entry hand-maintained list.
+`Skyrim.json` is rebuilt from the supplied full Skyrim/Dawnguard/Dragonborn RACE export.
 It contains 122 creature and creature-variant races.
 This also corrects the Armored Husky FormID and includes all four exported Husky race variants. `Oblivion.json` remains at 223 entries and `Morroblivion.json` at 68 entries.

 Source-available SKSE/CommonLibSSE-NG plugin for Skyrim AE 1.6.1170.